Last updated: 20/02/2020

-Today, there are around 8 times as many air passengers compared to 40 years ago, that's an increase of 700%!
-While the air travel industry has boomed, airlines have followed suit.
-Reaping the benefits of an exponential flow of air traffic.
-In this article, we are going to list the top 8 biggest European airlines!
-As well as providing a brief insight into the airline using their number of passengers, planes and on time flights.
-In the sake of keeping things entertaining, you’ll have access to some good ol’ fun facts!
+As of 2020, there are around 8 times as many air passengers compared to 40 years ago, that's an increase of 700%!
+The air travel industry has grown exponentially and airlines have seen their passenger numbers increase dramatically, reaping the benefits of an exponential flow of air traffic.
+In this article, we are going to list the top 8 biggest European airlines as well as provide a brief insight into the airline using their number of passengers, planes and on-time performance (OTP).
+In the sake of keeping things entertaining, you’ll have access to some good ole’ fun facts!

-The most important fact is that if you were flying from the European Union with any of these airlines, and your flight has been delayed or cancelled, you may be entitled to receive compensation.
+The most important thing to know before we start, however, is that if you were flying from the European Union with any of these airlines and your flight has been delayed or cancelled, you may be entitled to receive compensation.
 This is also the case if you were flying back to the EU with a European carrier (from all around the world).
 You can submit your claim with Flight-Delayed and we will make the whole process as simple as possible.
 Find out if you are entitled to compensation here:

-Having said that, let’s get your questions answered!
+Having introduced ourselves and quickly explaining your passenger rights, let’s get your questions answered!
 So, which are the biggest airlines in Europe?
-We’re going to rank them by the total number of passengers carried.
+We’re going to rank them by the total number of passengers carried in 2019.
 Let's start!

 Number 6 – Turkish Airlines